xbill9/adk-on-cloudrun/README.md

 # adk-on-cloudrun

-This project implements a "Zoo Guide Agent" using the Google Agent Development Kit (ADK).
-The agent can answer questions about animals, combining information from a local zoo database (via an MCP server) and Wikipedia.
-It's designed to be deployed on Google Cloud Run.
+This project provides a comprehensive example of a "Zoo Guide Agent" built using the Google Agent Development Kit (ADK).
+The agent is designed to be deployed on Google Cloud Run and serves as an interactive guide that can answer questions about animals.
+It demonstrates a powerful pattern of combining information from a private, internal data source (a simulated zoo database accessed via an MCP server) with a vast public knowledge base (Wikipedia).

+The core functionality involves a sophisticated multi-agent workflow.
+When a user asks a question, the system first gathers internal data, such as the animal's name, age, and location within the zoo.
+Simultaneously, it queries Wikipedia for general information like diet, habitat, and lifespan.
+Both sets of data are then processed and synthesized by a dedicated "formatter" agent, which crafts a friendly, engaging, and conversational response in the persona of a zoo tour guide.
+This showcases how the ADK can be used to build agents that integrate multiple tools and data sources to provide rich, context-aware answers.

 ## Project Details